 Lancaster Brewing Company – Casual, fun and lively restaurant in downtown Lancaster serving hand-crafted ales and lagers.
 The strawberry-wheat is my favorite.
 We’ve had lots of meals here – the blueberry/chevre salad with macadamia nuts, scallops with wild mushroom ravioli and (any of the) pizzas are our favorites!
 Bar is open until 2, restaurant until 10.
 For a great history of beer in Lancaster, read their history page.
 Ask us about our coupon for this restaurant.

 Osteria Avanti – With only 12 tables, this warm small restaurant (part of the Inn at Leola Village) delivers great tastes.
 We loved the olives in the marinated and roasted eggplant and Brushetta Antipasti, the Penne Pasta with Wilbur’s Dark Chocolate and the Rigatoni with Rustic Tomato Sauce and Grandma’s Meatballs.
 Tradition meats creativity in a yummy way.
-A carafe of the house Valpollicella and a basket of their home-made breads completed the meal.
+A carafe of the house Valpollicella and a basket of their home-made breads complete the meal.
 Open every day but Monday and only 20 minutes from the inn.

 The Peanut Bar – Casual, fun, noisy and good food – this is the place that first started the tradition of throwing peanut shells on the floor – in 1935!
 You can get anything here – from great Buffalo Wings to New York Jewish Corned Beef on Rye to Vegetarian Lasagna.
 There’s a long bar in the front room, lots of desserts and plenty of waiters with personality.
 Not to be missed if you are anywhere near Reading!
 About 25 minutes from the Inn.